kimgoetzke/procedural-generation-2/README.md

 1. Add the sprite to the relevant sprite sheet in `assets/objects/`
 2. Add a new option to the `ObjectName` enum
-3. Add the object name to the `any.terrain.ruleset.ron` file (top, right, bottom, left)
+3. Optional: Add the object name to the `any.terrain.ruleset.toml` file (top, right, bottom, left) if it can be placed next to a tile that contains no object (i.e. `ObjectName::Empty`)
-4. Add the object name to the `all.tile-type.ruleset.ron` file (like just `Fill`)
+4. Add the object name to the `all.tile-type.ruleset.toml` file (like just `Fill`) to the relevant `TileType`s on which the object can be placed
-5. Add a new state to the relevant `{terrain}.terrain.ruleset.ron` file using the index from the sprite sheet
+5. Add a new state to the relevant `{terrain}.terrain.ruleset.toml` file using the index from the sprite sheet
+    - Make sure provide of permitted neighbours (even if just `Empty` on all sides)
+    - Make sure the permitted neighbours themselves list the new object name as a neighbour, too
+    - The application will run some validations and prevent startup with clear error messages if the configured state is unresolvable
+6. Optional: Add the object name to any terrain-climate combination in `all.exclusions.ruleset.toml` if it shouldn't be placed in those terrains and/or climates
-6. Optional: If this is a large asset, make sure to add it to `ObjectName.is_large_sprite()` too
+7. Optional: If this is a large asset, make sure to add it to `ObjectName.is_multi_tile()`
+8. Optional: If this is an animated asset, add it to `ObjectName.is_animated()`

 #### How to add building or path sprite assets